 1 tbsp. melted butter for baking dish

-1 ½ tsp. baking powder
+1 tsp. baking powder

 Preheat the oven to 350F/180C.
 Grease a 8 x 10 inch baking dish, or similar with the tablespoon of butter.
-In a large bowl combine the dry ingredients, the quick-cooking oats, the old fashioned rolled oats, the baking powder, the cinnamon, the nutmeg and the salt.
+In a large bowl combine the dry ingredients, the quick-cooking oats, the baking powder, baking soda, the cinnamon, the nutmeg and the salt.
 Stir to combine well.
 In another bowl beat the eggs, the melted butter, the honey, the vanilla, the yogurt, the milk and the Ricotta.